DataShades/ckanext-files/README.md

 ```

 Because redis storage adapter is enabled, you'll see all the options
-regsitered by redis driver alongside with the global options:
+regsitered by Redis adapter alongside with the global options:

 ```ini